MetaphorData/connectors/metaphor/dbt/README.md

     tag_type: HAS_PII
 ```

-You can optionally specify a regex in `meta_value_matcher` to match non-boolean values.
+By default, only attributes with a value of `true` will be mapped.
+You can optionally specify a regex in `meta_value_matcher` to match other types of values.
 For example:

 ```yaml
 models: